-In an ongoing effort to extract more useful information and insights from massive volumes of structured and unstructured data, many organizations have turned to cloud based Hadoop big data analytics solutions such as Qubole.
-And as effective as these solutions are at capturing and analyzing large data volumes, their ability to interact with powerful Business Intelligence (BI) tools such as Machine Learning Libraries (MLL), is taking big data analytics capabilities to a whole new level.
+In an ongoing effort to extract more useful information and insights from massive volumes of structured and unstructured data, many organizations have turned to cloud-based Hadoop big data analytics solutions such as Qubole.
+And as effective as these solutions are at capturing and analyzing large data volumes, their ability to interact with powerful Business Intelligence (BI) tools such as Machine Learning libraries (MLlib), is taking big data analytics capabilities to a whole new level.

 What follows is a look at 5 Machine Learning Libraries and the Big Data use case for each.

 1. MLlib: No conversation about deep learning tools should begin without mention of Apache’s own open-source machine learning library for Spark and Hadoop.
 MLlib features a host of common algorithms and data types, all designed to run at speed and scale.
 This makes MLlib a good fit for network security and other use cases such as predictive intelligence, customer segmentation for marketing purposes, and sentiment analysis.

 As is common with any Hadoop project, the main language for working in MLlib is Java.
 However, Python users will find that they can connect MLlib with the NumPy library.
 In addition, Scala users can write code against MLlib.

 While setting up an on-premise Hadoop cluster can be impractical for many organizations, it should be noted that cloud-based Hadoop vendors are readily equipped to run MLlib.